Wood carvings

 The names morepork and ruru are onomatopoeic, emulating the distinctive two-pitched call of this owl.

-This Maori wood carving, depicting a Tasmanian spotted owl, was seen on a totem pole in the Wai-O-Tapu Thermal Area, North Island.
-Pieces of mother-of-pearl have been placed in the eye sockets.
-(Photo copyright © by Kaj Halberg)
+These Maori wood carvings on a totem pole in the Wai-O-Tapu Thermal Area, North Island, depict Tasmanian spotted owls, and a fish.
+Pieces of mother-of-pearl have been placed in the eye sockets of two of the owls.
+The third one probably also had mother-of-pearl in the eye sockets, but it has disappeared.
+(Photos copyright © by Kaj Halberg)

 Fantails, or fantail flycatchers (Rhipidura), are a group of c.
 50 species of small insectivorous passerines, which, as their name implies, often spread their tail feathers to form a fan.
 Formerly, these birds were included in the Old World flycatcher family (Muscicapidae), but today they form a separate family, Rhipiduridae, together with two species of silktail (Lamprolia) and the drongo fantail (Chaetorhynchus papuensis).